 The Lower Mainland is one of the busiest transportation zones in Canada with port facilities; rail and cruise ship lines; one international and three regional airports; ferry, bus and trucking terminals; and US border locations.
 It is a highly urbanized and rapidly growing region with the highest concentration of people and communities in the province and a magnet for tourism.
 While the area is generally subject to a mild coastal atmosphere, it can periodically experience severe wind, rain, and snow conditions.

-The headquarters and main works yard for Mainroad Lower Mainland Contracting are located in Surrey’s Cloverdale community with supporting facilities in Burnaby, Surrey and Langley.
+The headquarters and main works yard for Mainroad Lower Mainland Contracting are located in Surrey’s Cloverdale community with supporting facilities in Delta and Langley.

 Specific road maintenance challenges include:

 - Concentrated population base

 - Freeways, major bridges, swing bridges, HOV lanes